Veil-Project/veil-project.github.io/en/technology.md

 - Finally, **Bulletproofs** technology will be adopted to ensure minimal transaction sizes.

-## Replacing Zerocoin as a core technology
+## Zerocoin to RingCT-staking to Supersonic

 Half a year after the launch of Veil in 2019, a series of vulnerabilities were discovered in the Zerocoin library which sits at the core of most Zerocoin-based protocol implementations, including Veil’s.
-In order to immediately protect Veil user funds, the project released an update that preserves the functional characterics of Zerocoin, but removes its unlinkability to original mints.

-After review, and community discussion, the Veil project, along with a number of others, concluded that Zerocoin can not be relied upon to form the anonymity core of the protocol, and at the time of this writing, the project is [assessing a number of alternatives](https://veil-project.com/blog/2019-05-09-state-of-veil/).
+After review, and community discussion, the Veil project, along with a number of others, concluded that Zerocoin can not be relied upon to form the anonymity core of the protocol, and began a three step transition to a new core foundation:

+1. **Securing the known Zerocoin vulnerabilities** —  In order to immediately protect Veil user funds, the project released an update that preserves the functional characterics of Zerocoin, but removes its unlinkability to original mints.
 Zerocoins minted in Veil from RingCT, still carry the anonymity inherent in RingCT, and so during the interim Veil users have some level of anonymity in spending and staking with Zerocoin if originally minted from RingCT.

-The remainder of this technology overview describes how Zerocoin is used in the Veil network *today*, but the reader should be aware that at some point, likely during 2019, Zerocoin will be replaced.
+2. **RingCT staking** — The second step, planned for Q1 of 2020, will be to deprecate Zerocoin altogether in a protocol update that, as an industry-first, provides for staking of RingCT.
+During this phase, RingCT will form the core privacy foundation of Veil.

+3. **SuperSonic** — The Veil mathematics and cryptographic team are presently validating research that should lead to a transition to our ultimate protocol based on Supersonic, first practical, trustless, and efficiently verifiable zero-knowledge proofs, which are smaller than 10 kilobytes and take only milliseconds to verify even for the most complex statements.

 ## Consensus algorithms

 The Veil network operates a hybrid **Proof-of-Work** (PoW) and **Proof-of-Stake** (PoS) consensus system.

 The **Proof-of-Stake** consensus system ensures maximum decentralization, energy efficiency and provide a mechanism for all Veil holders to **earn rewards in Veil** through the process of *staking*.
-To further enhance the coin’s privacy, staking will only be available through **Zerocoin denominations**, and for that reason, all Veil balances (with the exception of exchanges) will *auto-mint* to these denominations: 10, 100, 1000 and 10000 Zerocoin Veil.

 The **Proof-of-Work** mining system, guarantees a fair distribution of the coin, avoids the necessity of an ICO or pre-mine, and adds security to the overall network.
 To promote fairness of mining, Proof-of-Work mining will utilize the **ASIC-resistant X16RT hashing algorithm**, an improved version of X16R introduced by the Ravencoin project.